Ad Specifications and Preparation

 The magazine is printed on web presses and has saddlestitch binding.

 Bleeds are accepted.
 Bleed size is 1/8 inch in addition to the trim.

 Negatives must be exact (right reading emulsion down).

 Halftones/line screens must be 133 screen or better.

 Trim size: 8 1/4" x 10 3/4"

 Press-ready PDF and EPS files under 8 MB are accepted on disc or by e-mail.
 We do not accept compressed files.
 Please contact us if your file is over 8 MB.

 When an advertiser sends a PDF file, it should be considered final.
 It is in the best interest of the advertiser to submit a file that does not need to be altered.
 It is crucial that all elements be BLACK only if the ad is to be a black-and-white ad (no RGB, no CMYK, no PANTONE, etc.).
-All images and logos should be high-resolution and True Type fonts should not be used.
+All images and logos should be high-resolution and fonts should be embedded.

 The optimum resolution is 266 ppi (2 x 133 = 266).
 The maximum resolution is 400 ppi (3 x 133 = 399).
 Low-resolution images will look fuzzy or pixelated.
 Images with excessive resolution can look muddy.
 Line art must have a much higher resolution than continuous tone-type subjects.
 The rule-of-thumb for line art scans is that the resolution should be no less than 600 ppi, optimally should be 1200 ppi, and should not exceed 2400 ppi.

 Designers should prepare PDF files using Acrobat Distiller to embed fonts, include press-ready images, and flatten transparency.
 You may select all type, convert to outline, and save as an EPS.
 Use PDF/X-1a if you have that option.